Quick Picks

 Strengths

-- +Native CRM integration
+- +Native CRM integration : no sync lag

-- +Full customer journey visibility
+- +Full customer journey visibility across teams

 - +Free tier for 2 agents

-- +Easy setup for HubSpot users
+- +Easy setup for existing HubSpot users

 Limitations

-- -Weaker standalone
+- -Weaker standalone : needs HubSpot CRM to shine

-- -Pro features at $90/seat
+- -Pro features locked behind $90/seat tier

-- -Ticketing depth below competitors
+- -Ticketing depth below Zendesk and Freshdesk

 How We Compared Intercom vs Help Scout